Manie Maritz: Later life

-When he returned to South Africa in 1923 he was arrested and charged with high treason.
+When Maritz returned to South Africa in 1923 he was arrested and charged with high treason.
 He was convicted and sentenced to three years' imprisonment.
-When General Hertzog's National Party won the 1924 election, they released Maritz after he had served only three months.
+When General Hertzog's National Party won the 1924 election, they released him after he had served only three months.
 During the 1930s, Maritz became a Nazi sympathiser and was known as an outspoken proponent of the Third Reich.
 In 1939 he published his autobiography called My Lewe en Strewe (My life and aspiration).
 Britz points out that the book was written many years after the events, lacks objectivity and has a strong emotional flavour.
 The anti-Semitic statements in his book resulted in his prosecution for fomenting racial hatred.
-He was fined £75.
+He was found guilty and fined £75.

 Death

-He died in Pretoria on 19 December 1940 and is buried in the Pretoria West Cemetery.
+Maritz died in a car crash in Pretoria on 19 December 1940, at the age of 64.
+He was buried in the Pretoria West Cemetery.

 In popular culture

 The character General Manie Roosa, in James Rollins and Grant Blackwood's novel The Kill Switch (2014), is "very loosely based on the real-life Boer leader Manie Maritz.

 Maritz is referred to many times in John Buchan's Greenmantle (1916) in which the heroes, who are British spies, masquerade as veterans of Maritz's rebellion in order to infiltrate among German strategists.